Certificate of Sponsorship (COS)

 Cost Planning Considerations

 Employers should budget for the total cost of sponsorship, including licence fees, CoS fees, Immigration Skills Charge, and potential legal advice costs.
-These expenses cannot be passed to the sponsored worker and must be borne entirely by the employer.
+These expenses cannot be passed to the sponsored worker and must be borne by the employer.

 Common Certificate of Sponsorship Mistakes to Avoid

-1. Incorrect SOC Code Selection
+1. Wrong SOC Code Selection

 Using the wrong Standard Occupational Classification code can lead to visa refusal: